jblakley/JITCloudlet/Magma_recipe/README.md

 $ ip a
 ```
 Verify that network for eth0 and eth1 are correct.
 You should be able to ping the management system and the router over eth0 and the eNB over eth1.

+#### Notes on network configuration
+- Your network renderer should be set to `NetworkManager` (check: `/etc/netplan/00-installer-config.yaml`)
+- You may have issues with connectivity if this stage fails.
+Try to have direct console access during this playbook's execution

 ### AGW docker-compose deployment (Part 1 and Part 2)